lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

     <figcaption><span>Figure 3c:</span> A blocker corporation serving as a parallel fund or <abbr>AIV</abbr> to the main fund</figcaption>
 </figure>

+Rather than situating the blocker corporation between the U.S. tax-exempt investors and the fund ([Figure 3A](#fig03a)) or between the fund and the portfolio investments ([Figure 3B](#fig03b)), in this structure the fund sponsor incorporates an <abbr>AIV</abbr> (usually but not always in a foreign low or zero tax jurisdiction) for each investment that generates <abbr>UBTI</abbr> or <abbr>ECI</abbr>.
+For investments that do not generate <abbr>UBTI</abbr> or <abbr>ECI</abbr>, all the limited partners invest through the fund.

+The main advantage of this structure is flexibility.
+It allows the fund to set up <abbr>AIV</abbr>s only when necessary, and segregates portfolio investments from each other.
+It is also likely to be more beneficial for foreign taxable investors, as will be seen below.

 ### Income from debt-financed investments

 A U.S. tax-exempt investor in a <abbr>PE</abbr>/<abbr>VC</abbr> fund can also incur <abbr>UBIT</abbr> if the investment that produces income or gain is acquired with money borrowed by the U.S. tax-exempt investor or the fund.
-As the U.S. tax-exempt investor is very unlikely to use leverage to acquire its interest in the fund since it is well aware of the <abbr>UBIT</abbr> risk, the main risk is likely to be that the fund will borrow money to finance acquisitions.<sup><a href="#fn14" id="fref14">14</a></sup> This can occur where the fund has a short-term revolving credit facility, often referred to as a “subscription credit facility”, to allow it to fund portfolio investments pending receipt of moneys from capital calls.
+As the U.S. tax-exempt investor is very unlikely to use leverage to acquire its interest in the fund since it is well aware of the <abbr>UBIT</abbr> risk, the main risk is likely to be that the fund will borrow money to finance acquisitions.<sup><a href="#fn15" id="fref15">15</a></sup> This can occur where the fund has a short-term revolving credit facility, often referred to as a “subscription credit facility”, to allow it to fund portfolio investments pending receipt of moneys from capital calls.

 #### The solution